School trips – The ultimate teacher guide

 National Marine Aquarium

-The National Marine Aquarium is the largest public aquarium in the UK, offering an amazing aquarium experience for more than 300,000 visitors per year (including 30,000 school students).
+The National Marine Aquarium is the largest public aquarium in the UK.
+It offers an amazing aquarium experience for more than 300,000 visitors per year (including 30,000 school students).

-Its range of exhibits features marine animals from near and far, including zones dedicated to the Atlantic Ocean, the Great Barrier Reef and Plymouth Sound.
+Its range of exhibits features marine animals from near and far.
+There are zones dedicated to the Atlantic Ocean, the Great Barrier Reef and Plymouth Sound.

 Of particular interest will be JustAddH2O, the aquarium’s award-winning Learning Space.
 Its dedicated Discovery & Learning team operate in partnership with other education experts to provide a continuously developing programme that supports all teachers, from Foundation Stage to university and beyond.